cherrynoize/ctrl/README.md

 >
 > The only exception would be the Spacer widget.

-Therefore if you wanted to install the Battctl widget alone, here's what you would do:
+Therefore if you didn't want to install the Soundctl and Lightctl widgets, here's what you would do:

     git clone https://github.com/cherrynoize/ctrl
     cd ctrl
-    rm soundctl.lua lightctl.lua spacer.lua
+    rm soundctl.lua lightctl.lua

-Or you could always just keep them sleeping, in case you change your mind.
+But you could easily just keep them lying around, in case you change your mind.
 I tried to keep the code down to a minimum weight for the whole project, so it's small, tidy and easily rearrangeable, in case you wanted to